laravel/stream/packages/vue/README.md

 ### Streaming Without State

-If you are folding events into state you already own, the `streamJsonEvents` function does the same work without any of the hook's reactivity:
+If you are folding events into state you already own, the `streamJsonEvents` function does the same work without any of the hook's reactivity.
+Each event arrives with the frame that carried it, holding the event name, the SSE id and the raw data:

 ```ts
 import { streamJsonEvents } from "@laravel/stream-vue";